campeterson/approches-to-data-science/README.md

 4. Model (build a Model) - Write an equation or code that describes the process just based on the data
 5. Interpret

+### Hilary Mason's Advanced Machine Learning Video from O'reilly
+"Today's approach to problem solving"
+1. Motivation (understand the problem from human point of view
+2. Look at realistic data (coming from real apis and web applications)
+3. Explore the potential solutions (different algorithmic approaches)
+4. Make the solution work

 ### Colin Mallows
 0. Identify data to collect and its relevance to your problem
 1. Statistical speciﬁcation of the problem